Don Ameche

 Don Ameche (/əˈmiːtʃi/; born Dominic Felix Amici; May 31, 1908 – December 6, 1993) was an American actor, comedian and vaudevillian.
 After playing in college shows, repertory theatre, and vaudeville, he became a major radio star in the early 1930s, which led to the offer of a movie contract from 20th Century Fox in 1935.

 In the 1950s, he worked on Broadway and in television and was the host of NBC's International Showtime from 1961 to 1965.
-Returning to film work in his later years, Ameche enjoyed a fruitful revival of his career, beginning with his role as a villain in Trading Places (1983).
-He won the Academy Award for Best Supporting Actor for his performance in Cocoon (1985).
+Returning to film work in his later years, Ameche enjoyed a fruitful revival of his career, beginning with his role as a villain in the comedy hit Trading Places (1983).
+He won the Academy Award for Best Supporting Actor for his performance in Cocoon (1985) and the Volpi Cup for Best Actor for his performance in Things Change (1988).

 Early life

 Don Ameche was born as Dominic Felix Amici on May 31, 1908, in Kenosha, Wisconsin.
 His father, Felice Amici, was a bartender from Montemonaco, Ascoli Piceno, Marche, Italy.
 His mother, Barbara Etta Hertel, was of Scottish, Irish, and German ancestry.
-Ameche was the second-oldest of eight children: sisters Elizabeth, Catherine, Mary and Anna, and brothers Louis, Umberto (Bert) and James (Jim Ameche), who was also a well-known actor.
+Ameche was the second oldest of eight children: sisters Elizabeth, Catherine, Mary and Anna, and brothers Louis, Umberto (Bert) and James (Jim Ameche), who was also a well-known actor.
 Ameche attended Marquette University, Loras College, and the University of Wisconsin–Madison, where his cousin Alan Ameche played football and won the Heisman Trophy in 1954.